digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-22.md

 * Finishing a couple of research proposals
 * Had a new invitation for a new research proposal

+#### Casper Thule
+* Had meetings with Mathias on robotti tracking
+* Had meeting with bachelor people on robotti
+* Had meeting with Christian Schattle from SDU on project
+* Working on Maestro2 - coming together.
+Still footwork to do.
+* Maestro is being kept updated, recently added functionality to CLI interface as requested by christian and ken
+* Initiated shared Digital Twin "simple" project. https://github.com/INTO-CPS-Association/Example_Digital-Twin_Incubator

 ## Sub-projects status